Introduction to White Hair

 Can You Prevent White Hair?

-While aging is inevitable, you can slow down white hair by maintaining a healthy lifestyle: balanced diet, regular exercise, stress management, and avoiding smoking.
+Although aging is unavoidable, you may delay white hair growth by living a healthy lifestyle: well-balanced diet, exercise regularly, manage stress and quit smoking.

 Foods That May Help with White Hair

-Eating foods rich in antioxidants, like berries, leafy greens, and nuts, can promote hair health.
-Adding iron, copper, and Vitamin B12-rich foods to your meals is also a great idea.
+Eating antioxidant-rich foods like berries, leafy green vegetables and nuts will aid in building hair health.
+Adding iron, copper and Vitamin B12 rich foods to your diet is also good.

 Vitamins and Supplements